Trade School vs. College: Which One Is Right for You?

 Is Post-Secondary Education Really Worth It?

-A 2014 study looked at the employment rates of workers with various education levels.
+One study looked at the employment rates of young adult workers with various education levels.
 The rates of employment among each group broke down as follows:2

-- Attained a bachelor's degree or higher—88 percent
+- Attained a bachelor's degree or higher—86 percent

 Post-secondary education does have a substantial positive impact on both your short- and long-term earnings, as well as on your employment rate.
 And the field of study that you choose is possibly even more important.
 So you know that a post-secondary education can offer a lot of great benefits, but you still haven't resolved your debate of technical school vs. college.
 Let's keep exploring the differences.